-Hi, I’m Aaron Gardner, a writer and contributor to Gene Food and its Custom Nutrition Plan with a background in genetics, human health and personalized medicine.
+Hi, I’m Aaron Gardner, a PhD, writer and contributor to Gene Food and its Custom Nutrition Plan with a background in genetics, human health and personalized medicine.
 View my Google Scholar page, here.

 I’ve had a long running interest in the potential of genetic testing as a tool to alleviate disease but also improve general health and wellbeing.
 This is a rapidly growing field and with the advent of consumer based genetic testing the potential benefits are becoming available to ever more people.